bastman/spring-kotlin-mongodb/README.md

 ## findings: spring-data

 - as usual: convenient, kind of magic.
+- Issue: repo.save() - what is it doing? -> UPSERT.
     - a developer needs to know what repo.save() is actually doing
     - there is no repo.update(), just repo.save() - which behaves as "UPSERT"

-- Another thing ...
+- Issue: doc._class
     - some how spring-data save's the qualified class name into a mongo doc (attribute: _class)
     - so, no idea what happens if you rename your class or move it into a different package